oluijks/blog.luba.dev/src/data/blog/short-stories/0001-whispers-of-albania.md

 The terrace where they found a table was shaded by broad canvas awnings, the heat softened to a lazy, golden warmth.
 Around them, the town’s flea market carried on: the murmur of bargaining voices, the occasional bark of laughter, the distant clatter of old ironware.

 He joined them with an easy smile, accepting the invitation as if it were the most natural thing in the world.
 Up close, the man seemed even more formidable, not by force of stature, but by the weight of his presence.
-His movements were unhurried, deliberate, his voice a rich baritone smoothed by the accents of distant shores.modDatetime: 2025-06-01T19:21:22.397Z
+His movements were unhurried, deliberate, his voice a rich baritone smoothed by the accents of distant shores.

 No last name.
 No explanation.